NETTLES

 • Use flowering tops and leaves.
 Discard stems.
 Chop finely and use 1 heaping teaspoon per cup of hot water.

-• Use flowering tops and leaves.
-Discard stems.
-Chop finely and use 1 heaping tablespoon per 1 oz honey; or 1 cup herb per 1 cup honey for a 1:1 ratio.
+As a general rule, use 1 heaping tablespoon per 1 oz honey; or 1 cup powder per 1 cup honey for a 1:1 ratio.

-• Dries quickly, air dry and do not apply additional heat to retain delicate volatile oil.
+• Dries quickly, air dry and do not apply additional heat to retain nutrients.
+Fluff regularly to allow air flow to covered sections in the middle and bottom.